 Do I have to register my bicycle?

-Yes, bicycles have to be registered.
-But don't worry—it's free!
+Registration is free and helps the police return your bicycle to you if it's ever stolen.
 You can get a bicycle license sticker from any library or police station and then activate it online.

 Where can I find out more?